 The second appointment will allow the specialist to discuss with you strategies going forward, ensuring that you understand all of the options available to you.
 It is not uncommon for existing teeth to have to be removed, allowing for space for the remaining teeth to move freely into the desired position.
-Your regular dental practitioner will perform any required extractions.

 A common misconception revolving around braces is that, once fitted, you cannot eat the majority of foods that you enjoyed previously.
 Although there is an element of truth to this – it is recommended that you refrain from eating overly syrupy foods, apples, chewy snacks or crusty bread – you can freely enjoy everything else, although more care will be required when eating and chewing.

 Your oral hygiene, during this period, must be perfect, as cleaning your teeth with braces in place can prove to be quite difficult.
 Brushing your teeth after every meal is the easiest way to maintain this high standard of hygiene required, and your brushing duration should be longer than normal to ensure that your teeth and gums have been thoroughly cleaned.
 Your dentist will instruct you on the particular brushing techniques that will help clean your teeth while you have braces.